d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   [Shared and implicit fallback values for presets].

-  [ As part of 2.0.0-dev, the `fontaine-set-preset' always prompts for a
-    preset when called interactively, even if there is only one preset available.
-This is how all prompts work in Emacs, so better be consistent with them. ]

   The command `fontaine-set-preset' applies the desired preset.
 If called interactively, it produces a minibuffer prompt with completion among the available presets.
 When called from Lisp, it requires a